xdy/twodsix-foundryvtt/README.md

 Virtual Table Top Platform Licenses:
 *  Foundry VTT support is covered by the following license: [Limited License Agreement for module development 09/02/2020](https://foundryvtt.com/article/license/).

+Font licenses:
+* Perfect DOS VGA 437 (quote from https://www.dafont.com/font-comment.php?file=perfect_dos_vga_437 "zeh  author of Perfect DOS VGA 437   Sep 16, 2014 The license is this: this font is free to use in whatever you want.")

 ### Contributing
 See CONTRIBUTING.md